Morgenshtern

-He first gained fame in 2018 as the author of parodies of popular music artists of that time, publishing these videos on his YouTube channel.
+He first gained fame in 2017 thanks to parodies of popular music artists of the time, which he published on YouTube.
+In 2018, he abandoned this format and began releasing only his own music releases, building his future career exclusively on them.
+The artist's work is preceded by various PR campaigns, and his image, performances and various actions have repeatedly become the object of attention of the media, government officials and others.

+In addition to his musical activities, Morgenstern is a co-founder of the restaurants "Kaif Provenance" and "Kaif Burger" (also a co-owner of this establishment), as well as the founder of the Internet media in Telegram "Not Morgenstern".

 Biography

-Alisher was born on February 17, 1998, in Ufa; he changed his last name to Morgenshtern (Russian and Bashkir: Моргенштерн) as a teenager.
-His mother is of Russian-Jewish descent, whilst his father was of Bashkir descent.
+Alisher Tagirovich Valeyev was born on 17 February 1998, in Ufa; he changed his last name to Morgenshtern (Russian and Bashkir: Моргенштерн) as a teenager.
+His mother is of Russian-Jewish descent, while his father was of Bashkir descent.
 His mother was a florist; his parents divorced and when Alisher turned 11, his father died of liver cirrhosis due to severe alcoholism.

 He has been interested in music since his childhood, and as a teenager he stated that he loved skateboarding.

 He released his first music video in 2010.

-He attended university for some time, but shortly after starting he was expelled due to his "frank activities on YouTube", as the rector of the university stated.
+He attended university for some time, but shortly after starting, he was expelled due to his "frank activities on YouTube", as the rector of the university stated.

 Morgenshtern was also a street musician, and was the head singer of the rock band MMD Crew, with whom he collaborated in a song with the Russian rapper Face.

-He's most known for his YouTube-show "#EasyRap".
+He is best known for his YouTube show "#EasyRap".

-In April 2021, Morgenstern sent a donation to the fund for helping orphans "Our Children" in Bashkiria.
+In April 2021, Morgenshtern donated to the fund for helping orphans "Our Children" in Bashkiria.
 This is reported on the foundation's page in VKontakte.
 The organization clarified that the musician sent a total of 666,666 rubles, which was the largest donation to the NGO from a private person.
 This money will be spent on the development of the project "Mentoring".

-In May 2022, the Russian Ministry of Justice put Morgenstern on the list of foreign agents after receiving funding by the Israeli media company Yoola Labs and for his remarks about Victory Day.
-Morgenstern later apologised on his Telegram channel and tried to appeal against the decision to put him on the foreign agents list, but still continues to be on the list as of March 10, 2023.
+In May 2022, the Russian Ministry of Justice put Morgenshtern on the list of foreign agents after receiving funding from the Israeli media company Yoola Labs and for his remarks about Victory Day.
+Morgenshtern later apologised on his Telegram channel and tried to appeal against the decision to put him on its foreign agents list, but still continues to be on the list as of 10 March 2023.

+Personal life

+Relationship with Dilara

+From 2017, he dated Dilara Zinatullina, but the couple separated in October 2019 after Alisher proposed to make the relationship open.
+They got back together in the summer of 2020 and married in Moscow on 31 August 2021.
+Alisher proposed in July during the filming of the Nominalo music video, to which Dilara said yes.
+On 8 April 2022, the single Selyavi was released, where Alisher hints about his divorce from Dilara.
+On 9 April, Dilara posted a YouTube video announcing her breakup with Morgenshtern.